Sunday, November 30, 2025

 Hence the title of our blog today.
 Philosophy is everywhere, from the word to the world.
 Oh, yes, great philosophers do not belong to the WhatsApp University though.
 Why so?Well, look at the very nomenclature.
 The word is made of two roots, philos and sophia.
 Philos is love, while Sophia is wisdom!

-Capra to Camus, Vedas to Confucius, the reach of philosophy is everywhere, in each field and in every time slot.
-Yet, the beauty of philosophy is that it traversed from "ahm bramha asmi" to "neti, neti".
+Capra to Camus, Vedas to Confucius, the reach of philosophy is everywhere, in each field and in every era.
+Yet, the beauty of philosophy is that it traverses from "ahm bramha asmi" to "neti, neti", and in every script.

 That is it in the final analysis.
-Philosophy teaches you to take the whole of the life around with, nay, not a punch of salt, but with a sack of salt!
+Philosophy teaches you to take the whole of the life around with, nay, not a pinch of salt, but with a sack of salt!
 Wipe your hand across your mouth and laugh because the world revolves like cheapos gathering doled out monies for any silly task!
-T.S.Eliot, an interesting philosopher in his own way, would, I am sure, forgive me the word play on his quote as it clears the world today!
+T.S.Eliot, an interesting philosopher in his own way, would, I am sure, forgive me the word play on his quote as it clarifies the world as it is today!

 Thursday, November 20, 2025